dunky-star/JSP-Servlet-Flight-Search/README.md

 # JSP-Servlet-Flight-Search
 Boot camp (Assignment for Phase-2): Become a back-end expert.

-Flyaway - Develop and implement a web app for:-
+Develop and implement a web app for FlyAway Flight Reservation Co., LTD to:-

 1.)
 Search form (From, To, Date, Type)
 2.)
 Display them a error page. // If the from to data is incorrect